palyi/DRLNavigation/README.md

 <b><u>Rewards:</u></b><br>
 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.

 The task is episodic and in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.
+(The uploaded trainer was given the aim of a score of 16.5.)

 --------------

 <h2>Training the agent:</h2>
-In order to train the agent, the boolean variable in the DQN function of Navigation.py should be set true by train_mode=True, meaning so that resetting the environment should be adjusted as follows:
+In order to train the agent, simply run Navigation.py (it contains a variable that is set to true, named train_mode).

-env_info = env.reset(train_mode=True)[brain_name]

-<h2>Running the code:</h2>
+<h2>Running the trained agent:</h2>

-To run the software, type python Navigation.py at the Anaconda command prompt, with the above described Anaconda environment being active.
+To run the software with the latest weights saved, type python TestTrainedAgent.py at the Anaconda command prompt, with the above described Anaconda environment being active.